-Choosing an Audi RS 4 Avant instead of a normal A4 estate is a bit like swapping the bus for a helicopter on your morning commute – it’ll cost you quite a lot more money, but you’ll get to work quicker and arrive in more style.
-True, stepping out of an RS 4 Avant won’t get people’s jaws dropping as if you’d touched down in a chopper, but they’re unlikely to think you’ve just arrived in a normal A4.
+Choosing an Audi RS4 Avant instead of a normal A4 estate is a bit like swapping the bus for a helicopter on your morning commute – it’ll cost you quite a lot more money, but you’ll get to work quicker and arrive in more style.

-The Audi RS 4 Avant gets a honeycomb grille, huge air vents under the headlights and an aggressive front bumper.
+The RS4 Avant gets a honeycomb grille, huge air vents under the headlights and an aggressive front bumper.
 Its bulging wheel arches house big 19-inch alloy wheels, and there’s a pair of fat oval exhaust pipes poking out from the rear bumper.

 The changes inside are a little more subtle but come together to create one of the best interiors of any estate car.
 You get a sporty flat-bottomed steering wheel that isn’t needlessly thick – like in a BMW M3 – and gearshift paddles, although the latter could be made to feel a little more premium.
 A pair of leather sports seats clamp your body in all the right places are the icing on the cake.

-Fundamentally though, the RS 4’s minimalist dashboard design is exactly the same as a normal A4, so it displays a level of quality that betters a Mercedes-AMG C63 never mind an Alfa Romeo Giulia Quadrifoglio.
+Fundamentally though, the RS 4’s minimalist dashboard design is exactly the same as a normal A4, so it looks and feels even more premium than a Mercedes-AMG C63, never mind an Alfa Romeo Giulia Quadrifoglio.